target/captains-log/README.md

 There are two ways to test your changes.

 1. Command Line - runs node directly, but you have to provide the plugin values
-2. Drone Exec - runs the plugin in drone as it would in the pipeline, you will still have to provide the secretes.
+2. Drone Exec - runs the plugin in drone as it would in the pipeline, you will still have to provide the secrets.

 **Command Line**